October 1, 2025

 Is Starting Your Own Design Agency The Next Step?

-As you might tell this week you are receiving CJ on a Tuesday instead of the regularly scheduled Monday.
-Unfortunately I have been a bit busy with client work and I am also putting together a lecture this week on web design.
-It will mostly be for non-designers but I'm considering broadcasting on TikTok live if anyone will be online at 4:30AM EST.
+As you might tell, this week you are receiving CJ on a Tuesday instead of the regularly scheduled Monday.
+Unfortunately, I have been busy with client work and putting together a lecture this week on web design.
+It will mostly be for non-designers, but I’m considering broadcasting on TikTok Live if anyone will be online at 4:30AM EST.

-Anyway, this morning as I was walking from my coworking office I was catching up with Morgan Light.
-A super talented designer I had the pleasure of chatting with years ago over a portfolio review.
-Morgan and I have stayed connected through social media since and it has been amazing to see her grow as a designer and all the sick work she has produced since meeting (I take no credit for any of it btw.
-She was already amazing before we connected).
-But during our quick catch up this morning I had asked her what her plan was for the future...
+Anyway, this morning as I was walking from my coworking office I was catching up with Morgan Light, a super talented designer I had the pleasure of chatting with years ago over a portfolio review.
+Morgan and I have stayed connected through social media, and it has been amazing to see her grow as a designer.
+But during our quick catch up this morning, I asked her what her plan was for the future...

 A bit existential I know but she knew what I meant.
-She currently works at one of the best design agencies in the world and a natural next step for designers at this point would be stick around, gain as much experience as possible and then move on to start their own agency or studio.
-However Morgan had mentioned to me that she really had no interest in this.
+She currently works at one of the best design agencies in the world, and a natural next step for designers at this point would be to stick around, gain as much experience as possible, and then move on to start their own agency or studio.
+However, Morgan had mentioned she really had no interest in this.
 She was very happy with where she was and the work she was doing.
-I mean makes sense since she is creating some really awesome stuff.
-But it really made me think because I have been having a similar feeling about starting my own studio.
+This made me think because I have been having a si